formencode/formencode/README.rst

 Testing
 -------

-Use `python setup.py nosetests` to run the test suite.
+Use :code:`python setup.py test` to run the test suite.
-Use `tox` to run the test suite for all supported Python versions.
+Use :code:`tox` to run the test suite for all supported Python versions.

 Changes